 This shrub does best in full sun to partial shade.
 It does best in average to evenly moist conditions, but will not tolerate standing water.
-It may require supplemental watering during periods of drought or extended heat.
 It is not particular as to soil type or pH.
 It is somewhat tolerant of urban pollution.
 Consider applying a thick mulch around the root zone in winter to protect it in exposed locations or colder microclimates.
 This species is not originally from North America.